College visits are so exciting! Sure, they can be nerve-wracking and your student might have a million questions all at once:

 - Phone confirmation

-You might get some of these confirmation types — or all of them.
+Your high schooler might get some of these confirmation types — or all of them.

-Double-check all confirmation materials so you know you’ve got the right date, time and appointments.
-You may get an email or text message confirmation the day of your visit or the night before.
-Check the dates and times again.
+Double-check all confirmation materials so you know you’ve got the right date, time

 Step 6: Visit the campus.

-- Specific academic department tour.
+- Go on a specific academic department tour.

-Don’t forget to bring a permission slip from your high school.
+Don’t forget to bring a permission slip from your child’s high school.
 High schools often need proof that you’ve been on a college visit.
 A college admission counselor or the campus visit coordinator can sign it for you.

 Step 7: Ask great questions!